Elijah-Bodden/Membrane/README.md

 # Membrane
-Create a minimal-server-interaction network for peer routing in the browser
+A minimal-server-interaction tool for peer routing in the browser